jkingportfolio/CI_PP4_Pic_Pals/README.md

 #### Follow Model

-The Follow model object represents a follow connection between users which is not symetrical and consists of the following fields
+The Follow model object represents a follow connection between users which is not symmetrical and consists of the following fields
 - user (ForeignKey - auth.User)
 - followed_account (ForeignKey - auth.User)
 - created (DateTimeField)